 Upon obtaining extremely enthusiastic support from child marriage survivors and existing advocates, he knew that Students Against Child Marriage must be formed.
 Then, after more than two and a half years of research, he recruited two of his close friends to join the organization as its founding members: Ames Jewart and Maggie Giles.

-Ames, an undergraduate student at American University, became an invaluable source of advice and input.
+An undergraduate student at American University, Ames became an invaluable source of advice and input.
 She joined the organization as its Chief Operating Officer and was essential to the growth of Students Against Child Marriage into the organization that it is today.

 Around this time, Maggie joined our nonprofit as its next founding member and Director of Communications.
 A student at SUNY Purchase College, Maggie saw the importance of elevating survivor voices and was instrumental in designing and creating the initial graphics for the organization’s first website and social media.
 Meanwhile, Max and Ames created the content for the website, leading to a group effort to fight against this human rights abuse which put survivors first.

 Nearly three years after Max’s initial idea, Students Against Child Marriage finally launched as the nation’s first 501(c)(3) nonprofit devoted to ending the American child marriage crisis through student activism.
-In just over half a year, the organization has grown exponentially.
+In the years since, the organization has grown exponentially.

 What began as Max’s passion project quickly became a nationwide movement.
-In just six months, Students Against Child Marriage grew from a small team of friends into a 35-chapter organization with over 400 members throughout the United States and beyond.
-The organization is supported by a 40-plus student team of diligent national staffers who help Students Against Child Marriage raise unprecedented awareness and take life-saving action every day.
+Students Against Child Marriage has grown from a small team of friends into a bustling organization active throughout the United States and beyond.
+The organization has launched over 50 chapters with more than 500 members and has been supported by a 40-plus student team of diligent national staffers who help Students Against Child Marriage raise unprecedented awareness and take life-saving action every day.